SAINTS, LAKES AND WATERFALLS: THE NORTH EAST SWITZERLAND

 THE ROAD TO THE MIDDLE AGES: STEIN AM RHEIN

-A city tied to the Schaffhausen Canton, Stein am Rhein is a Middle Age town with its architecture, stone streets and the Burg Hohenklingen Castle located on a hill overlooking the city.
-Before pacing the stone streets of the town which are closed off to traffic, you can go to the Burg Hohenklingen Castle and taste Schaffhauser Rieslingcremesuppe (a Schaffhausen style cream of mushroom soup made with Riesling grapes grown in the region), steak and the famous sorbet at the restaurant with an unmatched view.
-The most important feature of this restaurant is that everything from the meat to the wine is produced in the town or locally.
-The castle was restored in 2007 and the museum where the artifacts found are displayed could attract your attention.
-You can enjoy the view of Lake Constance at the restaurant’s terrace, then continue your trip to the Switzerland of the Middle Ages by going back into town.
+Tied to the Schaffhausen Canton, Stein am Rhein is a charming medieval town, with stone streets and stunning architecture, including the Burg Hohenklingen Castle perched on a hill overlooking the city.
+Before strolling through the car-free streets, make your way to the castle, where you can savor Schaffhauser Rieslingcremesuppe (a regional cream of mushroom soup made with Riesling grapes), steak, and the famous local sorbet at the restaurant with its breathtaking views.
+What sets this restaurant apart is its commitment to local produce—everything, from the meat to the wine, is sourced from the town or its surrounding areas.
+The castle, restored in 2007, houses a museum displaying artifacts from its history, which might catch your interest.
+After enjoying the view of Lake Constance from the restaurant’s terrace, continue your journey through the medieval heart of Switzerland as you head back into town.

 Schwarzer Horn